Driving in Mauritius — A FAQ For Visitors

 Can You Rent a Motorcycle or Scooter in Mauritius?

 An alternative to driving a car is to ride a motorcycle or scooter.
+But I generally wouldn’t recommend it.
+The risk of an accident is too high.

 You can rent a small motorcycle (125cc scooter) for around 10000 MUR (about 200 Euro / 250 USD) a month.
 If you spend a bit more, you can get a bigger motorcycle with a shifter, like this Benelli 300TT I took for a couple of weeks.
 (You would need a motorcycle license for this.)